top of page

 and we think you do too.

-Our mission is to delight our customers and our neighbors.
 We plant, harvest, and create with intention.
-We relish the way flowers can light up someone's face and add magic to a wedding celebration.
+We relish the way flowers can light up someone's face and add elegance to a wedding celebration.

 We